 The SDMA test measures kidney filtration capacity by tracking how well the kidneys remove this amino acid from the blood.
 When SDMA levels rise, it indicates the glomerular filtration rate (GFR)—the speed at which kidneys filter blood—has decreased.

 SDMA elevations can signal chronic kidney disease (CKD), acute kidney injury (AKI), or congenital kidney abnormalities.
-SDMA also reveals secondary kidney damage from vector-borne diseases like Lyme disease, hypertension, sepsis, or cancer treatments.
+SDMA also reveals secondary kidney damage from vector-borne diseases like Lyme disease, hypertension, sepsis, or cancer treatments, making it important to identify the underlying cause of kidney dysfunction in patients.
+Assessing vector borne disease exposure is a key part of a comprehensive kidney health evaluation.

 Understanding SDMA Reference Ranges

-Normal SDMA levels in adult dogs fall below 14 µg/dL.
-Mildly elevated values (15-19 µg/dL) represent early kidney changes, with about 42-53% of dogs showing persistent elevations when retested.
+Normal SDMA concentrations in the blood of adult dogs fall below 14 µg/dL.
+These reference ranges are established based on measurements in healthy animals.
+Mildly elevated concentrations (15-19 µg/dL) represent early kidney changes, with about 42-53% of dogs showing persistent elevations when retested.
 Moderate elevations (20-35 µg/dL) strongly suggest kidney disease, while severe elevations (>35 µg/dL) indicate significant kidney function loss requiring aggressive management.

-When SDMA is mildly elevated, veterinarians recommend urinalysis, recheck testing in 2-4 weeks, and blood pressure measurement.
+When SDMA concentrations are mildly elevated, veterinarians recommend urinalysis, recheck testing in 2-4 weeks, and blood pressure measurement.
 Moderate to severe elevations warrant complete workups including imaging, additional kidney biomarkers, and early intervention with renal diets and management strategies.

 CompanAIn helps you track SDMA trends over time, automatically organizing test results and alerting you when values change significantly—making it easier to catch problems early and respond quickly.